 To protect members and clients as well as the organization, Desjardins Group, including the Company, continually improves its processes and solutions to adequately prevent, detect and deal with fraud.
 To do so, fraud risks are identified on an ongoing basis and effective and robust mitigation measures are constantly evolving.
-With respect to the fight against money laundering and terrorist financing, FINTRAC imposing monetary sanctions to three Canadian financial institutions, confirms that this regulator is willing to impose more severe sanctions for non-compliance with the Proceeds of Crime (Money Laundering) and Terrorist Financing Act.
+With respect to the fight against money laundering and terrorist financing, FINTRAC imposing monetary sanctions to four Canadian financial institutions since December 2023 confirms that this regulator is willing to impose more severe sanctions for non-compliance with the Proceeds of Crime (Money Laundering) and Terrorist Financing Act.

 Desjardins Group, including the Company, also has a Financial Crime Governance Framework, which it is continuously improving.
-During the second quarter of 2024, the Finance Department adopted regulatory changes to extend the obligations of reporting entities, such as Desjardins Group, including the Company, and submit a suspicious transaction report when they have reasonable grounds to suspect that a transaction representing a circumvention of economic sanctions offence occurred or was attempted.
-Desjardins Group completed the work required to comply with these changes.
+In past months, the Department of Finance adopted regulatory changes to expand the obligations of reporting entities, such as Desjardins Group, including the Company, in particular with respect to suspicious transaction reports upon a circumvention of economic sanctions offence, listed person or entity property reports, information sharing between reporting entities and beneficial ownership information.
+Desjardins Group continues to carry out the work to meet these new requirements.